 Traveler, adventurer, and explorer, Eddie is a Keewaydin legend.
 He is back in Wiantinaug this summer, where he will assist in exploration, canoeing, organize chess tournaments and tell wonderful campfire stories.
 He may even count chipmunks.
 Eddie calls Tucson, AZ home.

 Red was a mainstay on the staff in the 1970’s and 80’s in Annwi, Waramaug and Wiantinaug.
-For the past eight summers, he has been camp head of exploration.
-In the off-season, Red resides in Panton, VT, where he is the Town Moderator and Auditor, and a collector of Vermont books and artifacts.
+For the past nine summers, he has been camp head of exploration.
+In the off-season, Red resides in Panton, VT.
+He is a collector of Vermont books and artifacts.
 Red also sells vintage flannel, wool and outdoor apparel.

-Marc graduated from the Universidad de Girona in Spain and is currently working as a researcher on cardiovascular health.
+Marc graduated from the Universitat de Girona in Spain and is currently working as a researcher on cardiovascular health and finishing his master’s degree in Bioinformatics.
 A native of Barcelona, he came to camp in Waramaug and continued through Wilderness.
 In Moos, he will be head of windsurfing and assist with basketball, soccer, tennis, and canoeing.

 Roberto travels from his home in Valencia, Spain to join the Keewaydin staff.
 In Spain, he studies engineering and coaches youth soccer.
 This summer in Wiantinaug, he will lead soccer and assist in tennis, volleyball, swimming and basketball.

-Julian grew up in the Netherlands and moved to North Carolina where he has just graduated from high school.
+Julian grew up in the Netherlands and moved to North Carolina.
+Julian will be a sophomore at Maryland Institute College of Art, majoring in Architectural Design.
 Julian was a camper through Moos.
 In Waramaug, he will share his talents in climbing, arts and crafts, dramatics and canoeing.

 Formerly the Wilderness Trip Coordinator and Head Driver, Seth drives trips for camp.
 A resident of Middlebury, VT, he drives for Middlebury Transportation Group and Betcha Bus Company in the off-season.